 So that is what he did.
 Nervi & Bartoli was an engineering office and a contracting firm.
 They submitted bids.
 They won jobs because their bids were cheaper than the architects' partners' bids.
 And then they built what they had drawn.

 This is unusual.
 The 20th century pulled engineers and contractors apart, made them adversaries on a project rather than the same person.
 Nervi held the two roles together on purpose.
 The reason he could design those impossibly thin shells is that he knew how he was going to build them, because he was the one who was going to build them.
 The cost reduction came out of the formwork strategy, and the formwork strategy was an engineering decision.
 There was no architect deciding the shape, then an engineer deciding the structure, then a contractor deciding how to pour it.
-Nervi did all three at once, in his head, and the result is what we walk around inside today.
+Nervi did all three at once, in his head, and the result is what survives today.

 The work